T5impact/HARDYCodeSamples/README.md

 Implements a physics-based movement system that allows acceleration, momentum, and a max velocity independent of vertical velocity.

+Integrates with animation system and particle effects that scale with velocity.

+Allows for a jump that has a cooldown.

 ## Pirate Script C#

+This script is the controller for the pirate enemy and implements a patrol-based AI.

+Designed a procedural patrol system that uses collision detection to determine when the enemy should move in the other direction.

+Uses a line-of-sight detection system based on the dot product to determine when a player is in range.